jthevos/Chrome-Memory-Manager/README.md

 # Chrome-Memory-Manager
 This extension is only functional on the developer channel of chrome. chrome://version/ shows you your current channel.
 Visit http://www.chromium.org/getting-involved/dev-channel to change your version.
-To load the extension in Chrome:
+To load the extension in Chrome,
 	1. Visit chrome://extensions in your browser

 	2. Ensure that the Developer mode checkbox in the top right-hand corner is checked.